scottwillmoore/chip16/notes.md

 PLAN.
 --------------------

+Fuck all the research.
+Just KISS and finish the project!

 Choose an extremely small subset of the instructions and implement them.
 Then choose a really basic rom (maze, pong, etc) and implement all instructions needed for that rom.
 Write tests for the instructions as you go.